Skip to primary navigation Skip to content Skip to footer

 Far North Queensland, the Superlative Wet Tropics & Heritage Listing – Series 1.3 Biological Evolution

-UNESCO Barefoot Tours Fig Tree
+UNESCO Barefoot Tours with fig tree

 Welcome to the third of our series of articles about the World Heritage Listing of the Wet Tropics.
 The Wet Tropics is not only inscribed by UNESCO for its superlative natural beauty and its wide variety of endangered species but it also displays much about the history of the natural world.
 This is where we begin the discussion over the next two articles, here we will look at the history of nature in regards to the flora and it’s evolution.
 This is Criteria IX for World Heritage Listing, the Wet Tropics shows “outstanding examples representing significant on-going ecological and biological processes in the evolution and development of terrestrial, fresh water, coastal and marine ecosystems and communities of plants and animals”.